runkcow/F2025-EECS4413-Project/README.md

 Stop container with "docker stop {container_id}"<br>
 Remove container with "docker rm {container_id}"

-Docker Desktop will be required for Windows
+Docker Desktop will be required for Windows<br>
 Commands may need to be prefixed with "sudo " on Linux machines